Differentially Private and Communication-Efficient Distributed Nonconvex Optimization Algorithms: Distributed Gradient tracking Algorithm with Compressed Communication

+Proposition~\ref{prop:privacy} shows that PGTC ensures $\epsilon$-differential privacy even as time goes to infinity but needs a strict assumption (Assumption~\ref{as:distance1}).
+From~\eqref{eqn:proprivacy}, the privacy budget $ \epsilon_{i_0}$ can be arbitrarily chosen by setting specific values for parameters $s_{\xi_{x_{i_0}}}$ and $s_{\xi_{y_{i_0}}}$.
+However, higher levels of privacy also imply worse convergence accuracy.
+To relax the restrictions of Assumption~\ref{as:distance1}, we consider the following more general assumption.

-\begin{assumption} The gradient of all local cost functions are bounded, i.e., there exists a positive constant~$M$ such that~$\Vert\nabla f_i(x)\Vert\leq M$, $\forall~i\in\mathcal{N},~x\in\R^d$. \end{assumption} \begin{remark} Assumption~\ref{as:distance} is very common for ensuring the differential privacy since it is necessary to control the differences between the gradients of adjacent cost functions for preserve differential privacy.
-And the same assumption can be found in the literature~\cite{huang2015differentially,zhu2018differentially,chen2023differentially}. \end{remark}
+\begin{assumption} The gradient of all local cost functions are bounded, i.e., there exists a positive constant~$\mathbb{M}$ such that~$\Vert\nabla f_i(x)\Vert\leq M$, $\forall~i\in\mathcal{N},~x\in\R^d$. \end{assumption} \begin{remark} Assumption~\ref{as:distance} is very common used in privacy-preserving distributed optimization problem, e.g.,~\cite{huang2015differentially,zhu2018differentially,chen2023differentially}.
+It is useful for analyzing differential privacy because it controls the differences between the gradients of adjacent cost functions.
+This is also the reason why it can be used to relax Assumption~\ref{as:distance1}. \end{remark}

-\begin{theorem} Suppose Assumption~\ref{as:distance} holds, given a finite number of iterations $K$, PGTC preserves the $\epsilon_{i_0}$-differential privacy for any agent $i_0$'s cost function, if the parameters satisfy
+\begin{theorem} Suppose Assumption~\ref{as:distance} holds, given a finite number of iterations $K$, PGTC preserves the $\epsilon_{i_0}$-differential privacy for any agent $i_0$'s cost function if the parameters satisfy

 \end{theorem} \begin{proof} See Appendix~\ref{app-privacy}. \end{proof}